Protect your vehicle’s value this winter ❄️ Now 20€ off outdoor covers!

 Can I simply wash my motorcycle clothing in the washing machine, or is hand washing better?

-Yes, you can wash many items of motorcycle clothing, especially textile clothing, in the washing machine, but only on a gentle cycle (30 °C, max.
+Yes, you can wash many motorcycle garments, especially textile clothing, in the washing machine, but only on a gentle cycle (30 °C, max.
 800 rpm) and with a special detergent for functional clothing.
-Important: Remove protectors beforehand, close all fasteners and follow the care label.
-Leather clothing should never be machine washed and should therefore be cleaned by hand or professionally.

 How do I properly care for different materials such as Gore-Tex, leather or textiles?